appleinautumn/express-mongo-exercise/README.md

 3. **API Request Errors**
    - 400 Bad Request: Check your request body format
-   - 401 Unauthorized: Make sure you're including the Authorization header
+   - 401 Unauthorized: Make sure you're including the Authorization header with valid token or using correct credentials
    - 403 Forbidden: Verify you have permission for the requested resource
    - 404 Not Found: Ensure the resource exists and the URL is correct
    - 500 Server Error: Check server logs for more information